-- a) Provide teachers with professional development opportunities for using and integrating technology into curriculum and instruction. - b) Continue to have a standard platform for computer hardware and for the identification, purchase, and use of instructional software. - Allocate positions to schools in an equitable and adequate manner. - d) Allocate non-salary and grant funds to schools in an equitable manner based on rational formulas and approved qualifications. - e) Develop systemwide 5-, 10-, and 15-year comprehensive maintenance plans based on the condition of the individual facility's profile and establish short-, mid-, and long-range solutions. - Establish benchmarks for on-board time and on-time service for students eligible for transportation services. - g) Establish benchmarks for food service operations and copy, print, and distribution services. - h) Provide opportunities for all students so they will acquire and apply information through the use of educational media, including technology and media centers. - DEVELOP, MODIFY, AND MONITOR BUSINESS OPERA-TIONS TO ENSURE EFFICIENT AND EFFECTIVE USE OF RESOURCES.
+- a) Provide teachers with professional development opportunities for using and integrating technology into curriculum and instruction. - b) Continue to have a standard platform for computer hardware and for the identification, purchase, and use of instructional software. - Allocate positions to schools in an equitable and adequate manner. - Allocate non-salary and grant funds to schools in an equitable manner based on rational formulas and approved qualifications. - e) Develop systemwide 5-, 10-, and 15-year comprehensive maintenance plans based on the condition of the individual facility's profile and establish short-, mid-, and long-range solutions. - f) Establish benchmarks for on-board time and on-time service for students eligible for transportation services. - g) Establish benchmarks for food service operations and copy, print, and distribution services. - h) Provide opportunities for all students so they will acquire and apply information through the use of educational media, including technology and media centers. - Develop, modify, and monitor business operations to ensure efficient and effective use of resources.

-By [2007] 2014, all students will reach high standards, as established by the Baltimore County Public Schools and State [proficiency levels] PERFORMANCE LEVEL STANDARDS, in reading/language arts, mathematics, science, and social studies.
+By 2012 all students will reach high standards, as established by the Baltimore County Public Schools and State performance level standards, in reading/language arts, mathematics, science, and social studies.